hzlmy2002/Python_Shell/README.md

 # comp0010psh

-# Next Meeting: 2021.10.29 17:00 PM
+# Next Meeting: 2021.11.08

 To discuss:
-- Reflect on initial code refactoring sprint - code & design review
-- Flesh out design more - principles & patterns
-- Plan next sprint, for improving design and implementation of existing functionality
+- Design and implementation of improving existing functionality
-- Decide on code style

 ### Course details